 \section{Abstract}

 We investigate the quantization problem of $(-1)$-shifted derived Poisson manifolds in terms of $\BV_\infty$-operators on the space of Berezinian half-densities.
-We prove that quantizing such a $(-1)$-shifted derived Poisson manifold is equivalent to the lifting of a consecutive sequences of Maurer-Cartan elements of short exact sequences of differential graded Lie algebras, where the obstruction is a certain class in the second Poisson cohomology.
+We prove that quantizing such a $(-1)$-shifted derived Poisson manifold is equivalent to the lifting of a consecutive sequence of Maurer-Cartan elements, each obtained from a short exact sequence of differential graded Lie algebras.
+At each step, the obstruction is a certain class in the second Poisson cohomology.
 Consequently, a $(-1)$-shifted derived Poisson manifold is quantizable if the second Poisson cohomology group vanishes.
 We also prove that for any $\L$-algebroid $\Cc{\aV}$, its corresponding linear $(-1)$-shifted derived Poisson manifold $\Cc{\aV}^\vee[-1]$ admits a canonical quantization.
-Finally, given a Lie algebroid $A$ and a one-cocycle $s\in \sections{A^\vee}$, the $(-1)$-shifted derived Poisson manifold corresponding to the derived intersection of coisotropic submanifolds determined by the graph of $s$ and the zero section of the Lie Poisson $A^\vee$ is shown to admit a canonical quantization in terms of Evens-Lu-Weinstein module.
+Finally, given a Lie algebroid $A$ and a one-cocycle $s\in \sections{A^\vee}$, the $(-1)$-shifted derived Poisson manifold corresponding to the derived intersection of coisotropic submanifolds determined by the graph of $s$ and the zero section of the Lie-Poisson $A^\vee$ is shown to admit a canonical quantization in terms of Evens-Lu-Weinstein module.